Tadespi/Module_12_Challenge/README.md

 # UK Food Standards Agency Database Analysis

 # Introduction
 The UK Food Standards Agency plays a crucial role in evaluating and monitoring food establishments across the United Kingdom.
-As part of our partnership with Eat Safe, Love magazine, we have been tasked with analyzing the district-wide food hygiene ratings data to help the magazine's editors and food critics identify locations of interest and potential article topics.
+As part of our partnership with a food magazine, we have been tasked with analyzing the district-wide food hygiene ratings data to help the magazine's editors and food critics identify locations of interest and potential article topics.

 # Part 1: Database and Jupyter Notebook Set Up
 - Import the establishments data from the establishments.json file into a MongoDB database named uk_food and a collection named establishments.